10-6-pursuit/independent-study-project/readme.md

 You will be assigned one of the following algorithms or sets of algorithms:

-1. Sliding window
+1. Sliding Window
-1. Two pointers
+1. Two Pointers
-1. Word frequency & unique array
-1. Merge sort
+1. Merge Sort
+1. Binary Search
+1. Fibonacci Sequence
+1. Bubble Sort
+1. Insertion Sort
-1. Median & Mode
+1. Mean, Median & Mode
-1. Parenthesis matcher
+1. Parenthesis Matcher

 ## Project Scoring